salma-ehab/dbt_new_york_sales_data/README.md

 ### Monthly Customer Sales Query:
 - This query aims to retrieve the monthly sales data for each customer.

+### Product Category and Subcategory Total Sales Query:
+- This query aims to retrieve the total sales for each product category and subcategory.

 ## Project File Structure: